mmiv-center/LesionProject/README.md

 ### Options

-You may change the threshold (-t 0.00001) used to binarize the input image.
-The program is using second maximum threshold value of 100 that cannot be changed.
-Voxel between the lower and upper threshold are treated as potential lesions.
+You may change the threshold (-t 0.00001) used by the program to initially binarize the input image.
+The program is using a second maximum threshold value of 100 that cannot be changed.
+Only voxel values between the lower and upper threshold are treated as potential lesions.

 You may filter out lesions that are too small by specifying a threshold (-m 1) for the minimum number of voxel in a single lesion that should appear in the output.